Visual Explanation for Deep Metric Learning: Evaluating Overall Activation Map

 \subsection{Human Evaluation}

 Following the work of Grad-CAM \cite{Grad-CAM}, we also conduct human evaluation on the widely used platform (AMT: Amazon Mechanical Turk) to further evaluate the quality of overall activation maps generated by different methods.
 Based on Table \ref{table:1}, two comparison pairs are formed as ``Decomposition" vs. ``Grad-CAM" and ``Decomposition" vs. ``Grad-CAM (no norm)".
 For each comparison pair, the AMT raters are asked to carefully check the visual explanation generated from two different methods as shown in Fig. \ref{fig:human_cub_interface}.
 Each visual explanation contains an image pair with birds from the same species and the top activated regions ($2\%$ pixels) are highlighted based on the overall activation map of one competing method.
 We denote these two methods as robot A and robot B in the questionnaire.
 The raters will decide which robot they think is more reasonable in a five-point Likert scale as shown in Fig. \ref{fig:human_cub_interface}.
+The five scales denote method A is ``clearly more", ``slightly more", ``equally", ``slightly less", ``clearly less" reasonable than method B.

 $720$ evaluations of comparison pairs are collected from at least $40$ different AMT workers for two comparison pairs (half for each) and the result is consistent with the outcome of Section \ref{sec:weakly} as shown in Fig. \ref{fig:human_cub}.
 Over $60\%$ evaluations support that the proposed method is clearly more reasonable than the vanilla Grad-CAM.
 Removing the normalization for the gradient computing does improve the quality of Grad-CAM's activation map significantly, but the proposed method still holds more supportive evaluations ($41.1\%$ vs. $25.2\%$) in the AMT test.